profanis/build-ionic-app-with-local-ip/README.md

-#Build with my IP
+# Build Ionic App with my IP

 Build your application and serve it on your mobile.
-You defintely need to use a server address.
-The default one you have set for the development is no longer valid because it is `localhost` and localhost on your mobile device, is the device itself.
+While on development you defintely need to use localhost as server address but the `localhost` domain is not valid in your mobile. `localhost` in your mobile device, is your mobile itself

+### What it does
+It replaces the {MYIP} placeholder on your environment file with your local IP, builds the application, serves it on your mobile and reverts back the {MYIP} placeholder to avoid committing it

 ### Install
 `npm install buildwithmyip -D`